William R. Peers: Biography

-Upon his return from China, he attended the prestigious Army War College, and afterward held a series of intelligence and staff positions.
+Upon his return from China, he attended the Army War College, and afterward he held a series of intelligence and staff positions.
 With his Asian insurgency warfare expertise, it was inevitable that his career would prosper during the Vietnam War.
 At its beginning, Peers was the assistant deputy chief of staff for special operations.
 The next year, he became special assistant for counterinsurgency and special activities for the Joint Chiefs of Staff.

 In January 1967, as a major general, he was named the 32nd commanding officer of the 4th Infantry Division ("The Ivy Division").
 14 months later, he was promoted to lieutenant general, and commanded the 50,000 American soldiers of the corps-level I Field Force, Vietnam.
 Based in the Central Highlands, The I Field Force comprised some of the most aggressive American formations in Vietnam, including the 1st Cavalry Division, 101st Airborne Division and the 173rd Airborne Brigade.
 Peers also coordinated the operations of four South Vietnamese and the two elite South Korean divisions sent as that country's contribution.
 Under his leadership, allied troops decisively but controversially, defeated Viet Cong guerrillas and NVA regulars in the battles of Dak To in November 1967, and Duc Lap in August 1968.
 Two hundred and seventy eight American soldiers were killed taking hill 875 that the NVA eventually evacuated (hill 875, Dak To).

 In 1969, Peers was ordered by General Westmoreland to investigate the Mỹ Lai Massacre, being selected because of his reputation for fairness and objectivity.
 In 1970, Peers issued a report on the incident.
-Hugh Thompson who, along with his helicopter crew, were the only soldiers who attempted to stop the massacre, said of the Peers report:
+Hugh Thompson, who, along with his helicopter crew, were the only soldiers who attempted to stop the massacre, said of the Peers report:

-Peers died at the age of 69 on 6 April 1984, of a heart attack at Letterman Army Medical Center at the Presidio of San Francisco.
+Peers died at the age of 69 on 6 April 1984, of a heart attack, at Letterman Army Medical Center at the Presidio of San Francisco.